Our Team

 MClinPsych, BPsych (Hons)

-Joel is our Principal Supervising Psychologist and Registered Behaviour Support Practitioner at Ivy Psychology.
+Joel is our Principal Supervising Psychologist at Ivy Psychology.
 He has a specialist endorsement as a Clinical Psychologist and is a Board Approved Supervisor (PsyBa).

 He has over fourteen years of experience working in Disability, Child Protection, Out of Home Care and in forensic and therapeutic settings, including private practice.
 Joel has experience with children, adolescents, adults and older adults in the areas of behaviour support and clinical psychology.

-Joel currently works with Ivy's Sydney and Canberra teams, and is available to telehealth clients nationally.
+Joel currently works with Ivy's Sydney and Melbourne teams.

 -